MansiPS/Accenture-Social-Buzz-Analysis-using-Excel/README.md

 ## 📑 Dataset Description

-When we examine, we observe a number of Different Columns all the 3 Datasets.
+When we examine, we observe a number of Different Columns in all the 3 Datasets.

 # Requirement